 I started getting involved with essential oils in 1999 when I finished my massage therapy training.
 What interested me most about the oils is something I’m not allowed to tell you!

 Due to certain governmental restrictions, I’m not allowed to share with you my specific reasons for what excited me most about essential oils.
 But please stick with me and read on… and please read between the lines.

 Keep in mind the fact that I had just lost my mother to breast cancer which had spread to her bones and I was looking for anything and everything I could find to help protect myself.
-When I discovered this particular brand of essential oils, found out how pure they were, how essential oils help to oxygenate the body (always keeping in mind the knowledge that certain diseases love to play in anaerobic – meaning without oxygen – conditions), I got very excited.
-My research led me to understand how essential oils can help with illness, emotions, immunity… so much.
+When I discovered how essential oils help to oxygenate the body (always keeping in mind the knowledge that certain diseases love to grow in anaerobic – meaning without oxygen – conditions), and boost immunity, help repair cells, and a myriad of other things, I got very excited.
+My reading of the research led me to understand how essential oils can help with illness, emotions, immunity… so much.

 Image Source: freedigitalphotos.net / Ambro

-I spent a lot of time researching whose essential oils are the best.
+I spent a lot of time researching which brand of essential oils are the best.
 While involved in these studies, I discovered that many of the essential oils we buy are often not helpful, and so many can actually be harmful.
 Some of the reasons for this are:

 - The companies claim that their oils are “pure and therapeutic” but are actually grown down-wind or down-stream from a non-organic farm;

 - Some are improperly distilled, at too high a pressure or temperature, or too short a time, and this means they are not getting the maximum amount of therapeutic properties from the oil; and

 - Many essential oils are adulterated with chemical extenders that smell as delightful as the “good stuff” in the oil, but this takes away the therapeutic properties and renders the oil ineffective.
 Some of these oils could be damaging to the body if applied topically, ingested or inhaled.